 Purpose: Groups together a prop and status element that is associated with a particular href element.

-Description: The propstat XML element MUST contain one or more empty prop XML elements representing the names of properties.
-Multiple properties may be included if the same response applies to them all.
+Description: The propstat XML element MUST contain one prop XML element and one status XML element.
+The contents of the prop XML element MUST only list the names of properties to which the result in the status element applies.

-'''

-<!ELEMENT propstat (prop, status) >
+<!ELEMENT propstat (prop, status, responsedescription?) >

-'''

-11.9.1.2 status XML Element
+12.9.1.2 status XML Element